nre-learning/antidote-core/scheduler/backends/README.md

 }
 ```

-Backend-specific struct fields can be used to maintain some state specific to that backend, (like a handle on an API client, etc), however the `DataManager` passed to the backend by the schedule should be used for **all** Antidote-specific state like livelessons, livesessions, etc. It is highly encouraged that contributors review the package in `db/` first, as this is where state management functions are defined, and their use is required.
+Backend-specific struct fields can be used to maintain some state specific to that backend, (like a handle on an API client, etc), however the `DataManager` passed to the backend by the schedule should be used for **all** Antidote-specific state like `livelessons`, `livesessions`, etc. It is highly encouraged that contributors review the package in `db/` first, as this is where state management functions are defined, and their use is required.

 There must also be a factory function in the same file that returns an initialized instance of this type, ready to be used by the scheduler.
 All setup activities should take place here, and this function should receive types that will satisfy the field requirements of the struct defined above.
 See `NewKubernetesBackend` for an example of this.

 ## The "AntidoteBackend" Interface